hanrea/UserGuideForMAC/window/menu_bar/en.md

 - Start page windows
 	Opens the Start page window of the UI editor.
 - Reset windows layout
-	Resets CocoStudio's window layout to its default value.
+	Resets Cocos Studio's window layout to its default value.
 ----------

 #### Help(ALT+H)

 - See the help（F1）
 	See the online help documentation。
-- About "CocoStudio"
+- About "Cocos Studio"
 	Open the
 - The new version check up.
 	Check whether there is a new version, version to upgrade.